sul-dlss/dlme-airflow/README.md

 by running `black dlme_airflow/path/to/file.py` (this will immediately apply the formatting it would suggest).

+To help keep Intake catalog configs consistent in terms of basic style and formatting, we're using [yamllint][YAMLLINT].
+To lint all of the configs, run `yamllint catalogs/`.
+If you want to lint individual files, run e.g. `yamllint file1.yaml path/file2.yml`.
+Note that if `yamllint` produces warnings but no errors, it'll return an exit code of 0, allowing the build to pass.
+If it detects errors, it'll return an exit code of 1 and fail the build.

 ## Typechecking
 We're using [mypy][MYPY] for type checking.
 Type checking is opt-in, so you shouldn't have to specify types for new code, and unknown types from dependencies will be ignored (via project configuration).
 But if